Rupert Sheldrake: Seven Experiments That Could Change the World (1994)

 The book is in three sections, on telepathy, on sense of direction, including animal migration and the homing of pigeons, and on animal precognition, including premonitions of earthquakes and tsunamis.
 Sheldrake examined more than 1,000 case histories of dogs and cats that seemed to anticipate their owners' return by waiting at a door or window, sometimes for half an hour or more ahead of their return.
 He did a long series of experiments with a dog called Jaytee, in which the dog was filmed continuously during its owner's absence.
 In 100 filmed tests, on average the dog spent far more time at the window when its owner was on her way home than when she was not.
 During the main period of her absence, before she started her return journey, the dog was at the window for an average of 24 seconds per 10-minute period (4% of the time), whereas when she was on her way home, during the first ten minutes of her homeward journey, from more than five miles away, the dog was at the window for an average of five minutes 30 seconds (55% of the time).
 Sheldrake interpreted the result as highly significant statistically.
-Sheldrake performed 12 further tests, in which the dog's owner travelled home in a taxi or other unfamiliar vehicle at randomly selected times communicated to her by telephone, to rule out the possibility that the dog was reacting to familiar car sounds or routines.
-Sheldrake also carried out similar experiments with another dog, Kane, describing the results as similarly positive and significant.
+He performed 12 more tests, in which the dog's owner travelled home in a taxi or other unfamiliar vehicle at randomly selected times communicated to her by telephone, to rule out the possibility that the dog was reacting to familiar car sounds or routines.
+He also carried out similar experiments with another dog, Kane, describing the results as similarly positive and significant.